-(Full disclosure, this isn't actually an ancient and secret code of birds.
-BUT I do think it's really interesting and a handy thing to learn if you're an avid birder.)
+Full disclosure, this isn't actually an ancient and secret code of birds.
+BUT I do think it is really interesting and a handy thing to learn if you are an avid birder.

-Lately, I've been interested in learning about the alpha codes used in ornithology.
+I have been interested in learning about the alpha codes used in ornithology for the past few years.
 These four-letter codes (and six-letter codes for the scientific names) were created to make data and record-keeping easier for bird surveys, banding, and other research projects.
 If you are obsessed with eBird checklists like I am, these codes also make recording your sightings easier and faster.
 It's much less work to enter "13 NOPI" (Northern Pintail) or "5 BBMA" (Black-billed Magpie) instead of typing out each bird and entering the number manually.
 These will help save time and space if you write out your checklists by hand.

 Anhinga = ANHI